-The CIP, a mechanism authorized by the BPU, stabilizes NJNG's utility gross margin, regardless of variations in weather.
-In addition, the CIP decouples the link between utility gross margin and customer usage, allowing NJNG to promote energy conservation measures.
-Recovery of utility gross margin is subject to additional conditions, including an earnings test, a revenue test and an evaluation of BGSS-related savings achieved over a 12-month period.
+CIP, a mechanism authorized by the BPU, stabilizes NJNG's Utility Gross Margin, regardless of variations in weather.
+In addition, CIP decouples the link between Utility Gross Margin and customer usage, allowing NJNG to promote energy conservation measures.
+Recovery of Utility Gross Margin is subject to additional conditions, including an earnings test, a revenue test and an evaluation of BGSS-related savings achieved over a 12-month period.
 The BPU approved the continuation of the CIP program with no expiration date.

-Concurrent with its annual BGSS filing, NJNG files for an annual review of its CIP, during which time it can request rate changes, as appropriate.
-For additional information regarding the CIP, including rate actions and impact to margin, see Note 4.
+Concurrent with its annual BGSS filing, NJNG files for an annual review of its CIP, at which time it can request rate changes, as appropriate.
+For additional information regarding CIP, including rate actions and impact to margin, see Note 4.
 Regulation in the accompanying Consolidated Financial Statements and Item 7.
-Management's Discussion and Analysis of Financial Condition and Results of Operations-Natural Gas Distribution Segment.
+Management's Discussion and Analysis of Financial Condition and Results of Operations-Natural Gas Distribution.